reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 - **Tom Arnold** Introduction and discussion on how to better promote/publicise ORSO
 - Scientific talk: **Anton Le Brun, 'Recent Advances in Sample Environments for Neutron Reflectometry'**
 - Scientific talk:  **Michael Haberl, 'Photon-Limited X-Ray Reflectometry: Improved Fitting via the Anscombe Transform'**

+**Abstract:** With the current developments in fast X-ray reflectometry (XRR) reaching scan times as short as a few hundred microseconds, the few-photon count data reflects the inherent Poisson statistics of the counting process.
+In this regime, standard least squares fitting - which assumes symmetric Gaussian errors - can produce biased results.
+While Poisson log-likelihood methods exist, we demonstrate that applying the Anscombe transform - a well known variance-stabilizing transformation that converts Poisson-distributed data into approximately Gaussian-distributed data - permits continued use of the default least squares minimization utilized in most fitting softwares such as refnx or refl1d.
+This approach simplifies implementation and enables incorporation of additional noise sources, such as readout noise.
+It offers a practical and robust solution for accurate modeling in photon-limited XRR, relevant to the ORSO reflectometry community.

 - Scientific talk:  (to be confirmed)
 - The ORSO Chairs.
 Summary of progress since the last meeting
   - Sample Environment Working group